 That’s why it is important to know what to expect and thoroughly prepare yourself physically and mentally before the camps.
 If you have any seniors in NTU, do ask them to share some information with you.
 And if you do not have connections to tell you what to expect, you can always search for the particular club/faculty/hall’s Facebook page or Instagram page to get a general feel of how it’s like.

 On a side note, hall camps are generally much……wilder/intense.
-So it’s best to know what type of hall you are getting into (For example, hall 3/6 have a strong sporting culture).
+So it’s best to know what type of hall you are getting into (For example, halls 3/6 have a strong sporting culture).

 Personality plays a great part in determining how much you’ll enjoy camps.
 A good way to gauge how your personality works with camps is to think back to the times of your JC/Poly orientation camps.
 Did you enjoy your time there or did your energy drain out very quickly?
 Did you keep the friends that you’ve made during those camps?